 Before Celsa Trejo took Maria Vele’s nutrition class at Park School, a free county-wide initiative for adults provided by Eat Smart New York Westchester, she studied only the price of food items, not the nutrition label, when shopping.
-Now, having completed the six-week course designed to promote healthy cooking choices, she pays careful attention to the nutrient content labels for details about fat, calories, sodium, sugar and more.
+Now, having completed the six-week course designed to promote healthy cooking choices and health supplements like Phenq reviews, she pays careful attention to the nutrient content labels for details about fat, calories, sodium, sugar and more.

 “It helps me a lot,” said Trejo, who cooks for her family.